messageformat/messageformat/README.md

 These are generally unacceptable in this day and age.
 Not to mention the problem expands when you consider languages with 6 different pluralization rules.
 You may be using something like Gettext to solve this across multiple languages, but even Gettext falls flat.

-## Why not Gettext?

-Gettext can generally go only one level deep without hitting some serious roadblocks.
-For example, two plural elements in a sentence, or the combination of gender and plurals.

-### This would be prohibitively difficult with Gettext

-> He found 5 results in 2 categories.

-> She found 1 result in 1 category.

-> He found 2 results in 1 category.

-It can likely be done with contexts/domains for gender and some extra plural forms work to pick contexts for the plurals, but it's less than ideal.
-Not to mention every translation must be completed in its entirety for every combination.
-That stinks too.

 ## What does it look like?